 DIY Adirondack Chair – There are several free Adirondack Chair plans available online, just do a simple search and you will find many variations.

-For my chairs I chose to purchase a template set from Rockler Companies, Inc. for $24.99.
-A set of screws for the chair can also be purchased for $14.99.
+For my chairs I chose to purchase a template set from Rockler Companies.
+A set of screws for the chair can also be purchased for an additional fee.
 I liked the look of the finished product pictures and I am very happy with my own results.

 You can purchase these plans here: Rockler Adirondack Chair Plans

 You may also want to check out these other plan options found on Amazon: